rawanalex20/amazon-clone/README.md

 ## Description

-A simple clone of amazon app to implement rails routes and mailer
+A simple clone of amazon app to implement rails routes and use active mailer, jobs and storage

-## Features

-- CRUD operations
-- Sending mails

 ## Versions